The Harper College Library Food Policy is designed to maintain a clean and inviting

 Beverages must be in covered, sturdy containers.

-Covered beverages are permitted in the instruction classrooms.
+Covered beverages are permitted in the instruction classrooms and study rooms.

 Unattended food/beverages are subject to being disposed of by library staff.

 Food deliveries are not permitted.

 Users are liable for any damage caused by their food or beverage.

 Alcoholic beverages are not permitted anywhere in the library

 The Library reserves the right to ask any visitor to remove their food/beverage from

 the library if it is deemed in violation of the Food Policy